ccprogwarrior/ccprog1/1 Expressions/🌗CelsiusToFahrenheit.md

 # Celsius to Fahrenheit Problem (Difficulty: 🌗)
-Write a program that converts a temperature from degrees Celsius to degrees Fahrenheit.
+Write a program that converts a temperature from degrees Celsius user input to degrees Fahrenheit.

 Note that C = 5/9 (F - 32)